TPAY / Helios

 Cavendish Corporate Finance, which advised the shareholders and management of TPAY, has an extensive track record in TMT and Financial Services.
 Recent notable deals include the sale of the leading online payroll software firm Star Computer Ltd to Iris Software, the sale of Alston Elliott to Inflexion Private Equity, the sale of specialist platform Halo Insurance Services LTD to Cover More Travel Insurance & Zurich Insurance and the sale of foreign exchange and money transfer platform World First to FTV Capital.

-The Cavendish team was led by Jon Edirmanasinghe, Partner at Cavendish Corporate Finance.
+The Cavendish team was led by Ben Goldring, Head of Financial Services at Cavendish Corporate Finance.

-Jon Edirmanasinghe, Partner at Cavendish, commented: “We were delighted to advise the TPAY shareholders on this landmark deal and it was a pleasure working with them on the journey.
+Ben commented: “We were delighted to advise the TPAY shareholders on this landmark deal and it was a pleasure working with them on the journey.
 TPAY is already a dominant player in the MENA region and has enormous growth potential in the years to come, which will no doubt be supported by the experience Helios brings to the table.
-Congrats to A15, Sahar and the management team on what they’ve accomplished to date and best of luck in the future.”
+Congratulations to A15, Sahar and the management team on what they’ve accomplished to date and best of luck in the future.”

 Thank you to Jon and the Cavendish team for a great job advising us throughout the sale process.
 Cavendish provided invaluable guidance and were hands-on from start to finish, advising us on many complexities along the way.
 We achieved a great outcome and their efforts were appreciated by both shareholders and management.